Marcoola

 Marcoola has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Thirty-five infrastructure projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include the Marcoola Affordable Housing Project, Sunshine Coast Airport Expansion Project, Marcoola Surf Life Saving Club Redevelopment, and David Low Way, Pacific Paradise.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 35 projects likely impacting the area.
+Notable ones include the Marcoola Affordable Housing Project, Sunshine Coast Airport Expansion Project, Marcoola Surf Life Saving Club Redevelopment, and David Low Way, Pacific Paradise.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.